 Infrastructure

-The guardian of the machine.
-Qui-Gon is responsible for system health, Docker stability (Colima), and automated recovery.
-His triage logic now runs as a native Rust binary (sanctum-triage) on a 30-second interval.
+The guardian of the machine — system health, container stability (OrbStack), automated recovery.
+His triage logic runs as a native Rust binary (sanctum-triage) on a 30-second interval.
 He is why you don’t have to SSH into the machine every time it rains.

 Windu